SearchCz/securify/README.md

 A smart home should do more than react to devices.

-It should understand the people who live there, adapt to their priorities, and keep them aware of the conditions that matter.
+It should understand the priorities of the  people who live there, adapt to changing conditions in the home, and keep them aware of the conditions that matter.

 That philosophy places the homeowner—not the automation—at the center of the system.